-\No samples were collected for the Don River between July and December 2020 due to a lack of surface flow in the basin.
+^{}Samples were only collected in the Don Basin during January, February, and May due to a lack of surface flow in the basin during other months.

-Similar to previous report cards, sediment and nutrient condition in the Proserpine Basin were not reported for the 2021 Report Card.
+Similar to previous report cards, sediment and nutrient condition in the Proserpine Basin were not reported for the 2022 Report Card.
 In the 2018 review of water quality data, the concentration of TSS at this site was found to be confounded by tidally resuspended sedimentation and therefore not fully representative of the freshwater environment.
 There was also a strong correlation between TSS and the observed concentration of nutrients (DIN and FRP), suggesting nutrients are similarly confounded at this site.
-To fill this data gap, the Partnership undertook a pilot monitoring project in the 2020-21 monitoring period, using an upstream monitoring location that is largely outside of the range of tidal influence.
-The pilot project sampled nutrients and suspended solids in the Proserpine Basin on a monthly basis, and the results from the project are set to help inform future monitoring of the basin.
-However, pesticides were still reported in the 2021 Report Card using data from the original Proserpine Basin site.
-This site was considered to still provide a reasonable estimate of pesticide pressures in the freshwater catchment.
-The pesticide risk score calculated from samples taken above the tidal zone would not necessarily provide a more accurate picture of the catchment's pesticide pressures, as it would likely miss some land-based inputs (see the 2018 Results Report for more information).
+To fill this data gap, the Partnership undertook a pilot monitoring project in the 2020-21 monitoring period using an upstream monitoring location that is largely outside of the range of tidal influence.
+The pilot project sampled nutrients and suspended solids in the Proserpine Basin monthly, however the results suggested that the new trial site was unsuitable due to a previously unknown illegal sand dam directly upstream of the monitoring site.
+Further attempts to continue the pilot program at an alternative site were hindered by shipping delays compromising sample integrity.
+The Partnership discontinued the pilot program in late 2021 in favour of exploring the possibility of an autosampler.
+Pesticides were reported in the 2022 Report Card using data from the original Proserpine Basin site as it provided a reasonable estimate of pesticide pressures in the freshwater catchment.